apache/datafusion/docs/source/user-guide/cli.md

 ## Supported SQL

-In addition to the normal [SQL supported in DataFusion], `datatfusion-cli` also supports additional statements and commands:
+In addition to the normal [SQL supported in DataFusion], `datafusion-cli` also supports additional statements and commands:

 [sql supported in datafusion]: sql/index.rst